Just a quick note, the first part of the day starts here.

 Inside the main building, there are quite a few artifacts to look at.

 The theater was really impressive.
-This is the largest one and it has the lengthiest shows.
+This is the largest one in the park and it has the lengthiest shows.
 I had no idea what to expect with the show but found it very moving.
 There are several different events that take place in this theater.
-As I mentioned in the first part, the park is largely structured around seeing the shows and looking at other attractions before, after, or in-between.
+As I mentioned in the first part, the park is largely structured around moving from theater to theater and seeing the shows while looking at other attractions before, after, or in-between.

 After the show, we went to Gold Frankincense and Myrrh, which has a lot of great religious items.
 There are gifts, tshirts, toys, Christmas items, jewelry, teaching supplies, and more.
 I particularly loved that they offered scented prayer oil from the Holy Land.